List of Boardwalk Empire characters

 The following is a list of characters from the HBO television show Boardwalk Empire.
-The show dramatizes the prohibition era in Atlantic City and the early history of the American Mafia.
-Many of the characters on the show are fictional.
-Some are (loosely) based on historical figures; of these, some use the name of the person upon which they are based, while others have had their names changed for the program.
+The show dramatizes the Prohibition era in Atlantic City and the early history of the American Mafia.
+Many of the characters on the show are fictional, but some are (loosely) based on historical figures.
+Some characters use the name of the person upon which they are based, while others have had their names changed for the program.